shivapittala19/UN-population-analysis/README.md

 #### Navigate to the project folder and install the requirements to the virtual environment
     pip install -r requirements.txt

-Now you can the required file to see the plots.
+Now you can run the required file to see the plots.